 The Brazil Social Progress Index provides a unique view into the state of social progress across Brazil, offering both decisionmakers and citizens a powerful tool to identify and advocate for priority areas of intervention.
 By following the proven methodology of the Social Progress Index, the Brazilian index measures 57 indicators sourced from reputable public data and leading research institutions.
 You can explore the results for 5,570 municipalities, 26 states and the Federal District for areas such as environmental quality, housing, education, rights and voice and more.

-The 2025 Index is the second edition and has been updated annually since 2024 to become the leading data insights tool for tracking social and environmental progress in Brazil.
+The 2026 Index is the third edition and has been updated annually since 2024 becoming the leading data insights tool for tracking social and environmental progress in Brazil.

 The Brazil Social Progress Index provides a unique view into the state of social progress across Brazil, offering both decisionmakers and citizens a powerful tool to identify and advocate for priority areas of intervention.
 By following the proven methodology of the Social Progress Index, the Brazilian index measures 57 indicators sourced from reputable public data and leading research institutions.
 You can explore the results for 5,570 municipalities, 26 states and the Federal District for areas such as environmental quality, housing, education, rights and voice and more.

-The 2025 Index is the second edition and has been updated annually since 2024 to become the leading data insights tool for tracking social and environmental progress in Brazil.
+The 2026 Index is the third edition and has been updated annually since 2024 becoming the leading data insights tool for tracking social and environmental progress in Brazil.

 Explore the full rankings, report, and interactive map to better understand where Brazil is making progress and where urgent action is needed.